kdmccormick/tutor-contrib-kdmccormick/README.rst

 With ``quickdev``, your containers (whether mounted with edx-platform or not) come ready-to-use with updated requirements and static assets.
 However, if you have modified:

 * the Python requirements lists under edx-platform/requirements,
-* the NPM requirements lists in package-lock.json,
+* the NPM requirements list in package-lock.json,
 * the SCSS files in edx-platform, or
 * the assets of an installed XBlock,